-Bac Ha is a rural district and the border with China, located about 76 km from Lao Cai city.
+Bac Ha is a rural district and a border with China, located about 76 km from Lao Cai city.

-Travelling is not only about sight seeings but also learning new cultures.
+Traveling is not only about sightseeing but also learning about new cultures.
 If you are the kind of exploring travelers, then Bac Ha Market is definitely your must-go checkpoint when visiting Sapa.
-Held only on every Sunday, Bac Ha Market is the biggest market of minority people in Northwest Vietnam.
-However, the distinctive market is famous for its primitive characteristics of traditional trading culture between different of minority groups, especially H’Mong and Dao people.
+Held only every Sunday, Bac Ha Market is the biggest market of minority people in Northwest Vietnam.
+However, the distinctive market is famous for its primitive characteristics of traditional trading culture between different minority groups, especially H’Mong and Dao people.

 Bac Ha Market

 Bac Ha Market is bursting with vibrant colors, from the trading goods to their traditional ethnic outfits.
-As crowded and busy as it is, there is no unconfortable invitation with insistence to buy their goods towards anyone, including tourists.
-Wide variety of goods and livestock are sold, which encourage tourists to wander the whole market to explore and get some souvenirs.
-In present day, motorbike trading has replaced horse trading, which is a simple sign of development.
-Buffalo, cows, goats, fish and other livestock are also traded in the area.
+As crowded and busy as it is, there is no uncomfortable invitation with insistence to buy their goods towards anyone, including tourists.
+A wide variety of goods and livestock are sold, which encourages tourists to wander the whole market to explore and get some souvenirs.
+In the present day, motorbike trading has replaced horse-trading, which is a simple sign of development.
+Buffalo, cows, goats, fish, and other livestock are also traded in the area.
 You can expect the busiest ethnic market that you have ever visited.

 Visiting Bac Ha Market without trying Thang Co – H’Mong’s famous traditional dish made from horse meat is incomplete.
 Locals usually eat Thang Co while drinking wine for the best taste.
 The very particular taste of well-cooked horse meat dipped in special seasoning from herbs will undoubtedly surprise your sense.